g2p/vido/README.md

     sudo apt-get install user-mode-linux

-gets you a UML kernel which you can run with:
+installs a UML kernel which you can run with:

     vido --uml

 You can also download UML kernels from
-<http://uml.devloop.org.uk/kernels.html> or build your own:
+<http://uml.devloop.org.uk/kernels.html>, or build your own:

     vido --uml --kernel path/to/linux